ilyasergey/YSC2229/source/wsl.rst

 --------------------

-Unfortunately, the OCaml infrastructure is not supported well on Windows (natively), therefore developping large multi-file projects in it is problematic.
+Unfortunately, the OCaml infrastructure is not supported well on Windows (natively), therefore developing large multi-file projects in it is problematic.
 To circumvent this issue, we will be running OCaml and the related software using `Windows Subsystem for Linux
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_, a